Your Grandpa Was Cooler Than You

 “He won the New York Golden Gloves.
 Twice.
 He met President Kennedy.
 Twice.
 Oh, and one time he solved a murder after getting into a fender bender with the murderer on the Beltway.”

-“Did you know that he sold Dennis Hopper his personal motorcycle after he filmed Easy Rider?
+“Did you know that he sold Dennis Hopper his motorcycle after he filmed Easy Rider?
 Grandpa’s actual motorcycle.”

 “Really,” asked Cal?